stanley255/design-patterns/README.md

 * what are design patterns and why they are useful
 * how can design patterns hepls in code structuring
 * what are some drawbacks of design patterns
-* that patterns should be used only in scenatios w

 ---
 ### Creational Patterns